Engee documentation

 Details

-A matrix of Nusselt numbers corresponding to the values specified in the parameters Reynolds number vector for Nusselt number and Prandtl number vector for Nusselt number.
-The block uses this matrix to create the Nusselt number lookup table.
+The matrix of Nusselt numbers corresponding to the values specified in the parameters Reynolds number vector for Nusselt number and Prandtl number vector for Nusselt number.
+The block uses this matrix to create a Nusselt number lookup table.

 Dependencies

-To use this parameter, set the Heat transfer coefficient model parameters to the value of Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.

 Default value